OUR PARTNERS

 The Gathering has now moved into their new home at LCH for regular services every Sunday, as well as having a presence there throughout the week.
 Being firmly rooted in the local, The Gathering is committed to seeking the good of their neighbours and the flourishing of the whole community.

-Recently founded by Eddie McArdle and Bill Donnelly, The Links Centre 2030 is a not-for-profit organisation bringing skills development and business start up opportunities to young unemployed adults in the North Leatherhead area and beyond.
+Founded by Eddie McArdle and Bill Donnelly, The Links Centre 2030 (TLC2030) is a not-for-profit organisation bringing skills development and business start up opportunities to young unemployed adults in the North Leatherhead area and beyond.

 Bill and Eddie have already created a neighbourhood allotment for therapeutic gardening and horticultural skills development, and are negotiating for a North Leatherhead training facility to engage young adults in multi-skilled construction work and bicycle refurbishment.